Expats considering a move to Romania will naturally have many concerns about life in this culturally rich country.

 While Romania is not the most popular expat destination, there are pockets of expats in the larger cities, particularly in Bucharest and Brașov.
-There are a number of expat clubs in Bucharest, and The Diplomat Bucharest and Nine o’ Clock are great English news and media sources within the country.
+There are even some expat clubs in Bucharest.
+The Diplomat Bucharest and Nine o’ Clock are great English news and media sources within the country.

 Is Bucharest the only large ‘expat city’ in Romania?

-Bucharest is not the only expat city in Romania, but it is the most popular, and many jobs available for expats are situated in Bucharest.
-Brașov is also a large city, and does have some expats living there; however, it is not as popular as Bucharest.
+Bucharest is not the only expat city in Romania, but it is the most popular.
+Many jobs available for expats are situated in Bucharest.
+Brașov is also a large city, and does have some expats living there, though not as popular as Bucharest.

 What is the general attitude toward the Roma people in Romania?